Danielle Harris: 2000s: Continued work and return to Halloween

 In January 2007, it was announced that Harris was cast as Annie Brackett in the remake of horror landmark Halloween.
 This marked Harris' first participation in the Halloween franchise since The Revenge of Michael Myers eighteen years prior.
 The remake, also called Halloween and directed by Rob Zombie, had Scout Taylor-Compton and Malcolm McDowell in main roles.
 Harris has revealed that Zombie wanted no one from previous Halloweens in the film, but, once she auditioned, he changed his mind.
 The film, which cost $15 million to make, opened at #1 at the box office and went on to gross $80,253,908 worldwide, becoming the highest-grossing Halloween in unadjusted U.S. dollars, which it remained for more than a decade.
 Unlike in the original version, Annie Brackett survives, after Michael Myers (Tyler Mane) tries his hand at torture instead of killing her quickly.
-Annie encounters her attacker very much exposed, having stripped to the waist, which marked Harris' first onscreen nudity.
+Annie encounters her attacker very much exposed, having undressed from the waist up, which marked Harris' first onscreen nudity.
 Harris admits that she refused the offers to cover her body while the cameras were not rolling, to better portray a vulnerable Annie against the monster.
 On facing Michael Myers once again and at the same time doing her first nude scene, she also commented:

 Harris then began to appear in more horror productions and fantastic films.
 That same year, she starred in the also Halloween-themed Left for Dead.
 For Fearnet, she hosted Route 666: America's Scariest Home Haunts.
 2009 saw her in a leading role in Blood Night: The Legend of Mary Hatchet, as Felicia Freeze in the comedic superhero adventure film Super Capers and alongside Robert Patrick in The Black Waters of Echo's Pond.
 Fear Clinic, a Fearnet original web series featuring Harris as well as veterans Robert Englund and Kane Hodder, made its debut the week of Halloween 2009.
 Also in 2009, Harris reprised her role of Annie Brackett in the sequel Halloween II.
 Halloween II was officially released on August 28, 2009, in North America, and was met with negative reception from most critics.
 On October 30, 2009, it was re-released in North America to coincide with the Halloween holiday weekend.
 The original opening of the film grossed less than that of the 2007 remake, with approximately $7 million.
 The film would go on to earn $33,392,973 in North America and $5,925,616 in foreign countries, giving Halloween II a worldwide total of $39,318,589.